Religion in pre-colonial Philippines: Tigmamanukan

-Hinduism began in 3000 BC in India and spread to Southeast Asia in 200 CE.
-Had developed several routes of trade and cultural influence spread throughout the region.
-Soon, there was some kind of Buddhism in Asia but remained Hindu influences.
-This happened before Islam and Christianity in the region, this might have to do with Tikbalang Hayagriva was the avatar of the Hindu god Vishnu.
-The worship of Hayagriva was recorded in 2000 BCE.

-The images for giant flying birds, the Tikbalang, and Sirena are straight out of Hindu imagery.
-Influence on religion was also prevalent with the concept of a multi-layered world – Heaven and Hell.
-According to the Hindu Puranas, there are fourteen worlds in the universe – the seven upper and the seven lower.
-The seven upper worlds are Bhuh, Bhavah, Swah, Mahah, Janah.
-Tapah, and Satyam; and the seven nether worlds are Atala, Vitala, Sutala, Rasatala, Talatala, Mahatala, and Patala.
-The region known as Bhuh is the earth where we dwell.

-Began its association with Tikbalang 1860 discovery of a statue to Cambodia since the 10th century.
-It described the demons that Vadavamuka, the more radical version of the avatar of Vishnu.
-Eventually, Buddhism changed the image of Hayagriva a small horse's head floated to crown fire.
-In China, provided the old image of Hayagriva face with horses – one of the demons keeper into the inferno.
-Probably has the same happened in Tikbalang adapt it to the Filipinos in their beliefs after exacting culture through trade.
-Nine hundred years before the Spaniards arrived, went to the Chinese merchants in the Philippines and while there they use horses.
-But there's just started the evolution of Tikbalang.

 Islam

 The Muslim Bruneian Empire, under the rule of Sultan Bolkiah (who is an ancestor of the current Sultan of Brunei, Hassanal Bolkiah), subjugated the Kingdom of Tondo in 1500.
 Afterwards, an alliance was formed between the newly established Kingdom of Maynila (Selurong) and the Sultanate of Brunei and the Muslim Rajah Sulaiman was installed in power.
 Furthermore, Sultan Bolkiah's victory over Sulu and Seludong (modern day Manila), as well as his marriages to Laila Mecanai, the daughter of Sulu Sultan Amir Ul-Ombra (an uncle of Sharifa Mahandun married to Nakhoda Angging or Maharaja Anddin of Sulu), and to the daughter of Datu Kemin, widened Brunei's influence in the Philippines.

 Rajah Suleyman and Rajah Matanda in the south (now the Intramuros district) were installed as Muslim kings and the Buddhist-Hindu settlement was under Raja Lakandula in northern Tundun (now Tondo.)
 Islamization of Luzon began in the sixteenth century when traders from Brunei settled in the Manila area and married locals while maintaining kinship and trade links with Brunei and thus other Muslim centres in Southeast Asia.
 There is no evidence that Islam had become a major political or religious force in the region, with Father Diego de Herrera recording that inhabitants in some villages were Muslim in name only.